arnold-c/CSDNoise/manuscript/manuscript.typ

 == Model Structure

 To evaluate the predictive ability of EWS metrics in environments with clinically-compatible background noise that could be mistaken for the target disease and tested with an imperfect diagnostic, we constructed two stochastic compartmental non-age structured Susceptible-Exposed-Infected-Recovered (SEIR) models.
-The model structure has been described in detail previously _*[REF to OD preprint]*_, but briefly, SEIR models were simulated using a Tau-leaping algorithm with a time step of 1 day, with binomial draws so that no jump resulted in negative compartment sizes @gillespieApproximateAcceleratedStochastic2001 @chatterjeeBinomialDistributionBased2005.
+SEIR models were simulated using a Tau-leaping algorithm with a time step of 1 day, with binomial draws so that no jump resulted in negative compartment sizes @gillespieApproximateAcceleratedStochastic2001 @chatterjeeBinomialDistributionBased2005.
 We assumed no seasonality in the transmission rate ($beta_t$), and set the latent and infectious periods equal to 10 days and 8 days, respectively, and an $R_0$ equal to 16, approximating measles parameters values @guerraBasicReproductionNumber2017 @gastanaduyMeasles2019.
 Demographic parameters (birth and death rates) broadly reflecting those observed in Ghana were selected to evaluate the performance of EWS metrics in a setting where high, yet sub-elimination, vaccination coverage is observed, requiring ongoing vigilance @WHOImmunizationData @masreshaTrackingMeaslesRubella2024.
 An initial population of 500,000 individuals was simulated, with commuter-style imports drawn from a Poisson distribution with mean proportional to the size of the population and $R_0$, to maintain a level of endemicity @keelingModelingInfectiousDiseases2008.

 We generated a time series of clinically-compatible febrile rash by summing the daily test positive results from the measles incidence time series, and a noise time series.
-The noise time series was the result of independent draws of a Poisson distribution, with mean equal to a multiple (c) of the daily average measles incidence, where $c in {1, 7}$, or from an SEIR time series with rubella-like parameters (@tbl-model-parameters) @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
+The noise time series was the result of: independent draws of a Poisson distribution, with mean equal to a multiple (c) of the daily average measles incidence, where $c in {1, 7}$; or from an SEIR time series with rubella-like parameters with additional noise drawn from a Poisson distribution with mean equal to 15% of the daily average of the rubella incidence time series, to account for non-rubella sources of clinically-compatible febrile rash e.g., parvovirus (@tbl-model-parameters) @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
 Under dynamical noise simulations, the vaccination rate at birth was selected to produce equivalent magnitudes of daily average noise incidence as observed in the Poisson-like noise simulations (10.20% and 87.34%).
+Throughout the rest of the manuscript, these will be referred to as low and high Poisson/dynamical noise scenarios, accordingly.
+Each day, all clinically-compatible febrile rash cases (that is, both the measles and noise time series) were tested using one of the following diagnostic tests, producing a time series of test positive cases.

+- A perfect test with 100% sensitivity and specificity, with a 0-day test result delay.
+This was chosen to reflect the best-case scenario that the imperfect diagnostic-based alert scenarios could be compared against.
+- An RDT equivalent, imperfect diagnostic with a 0-day test result delay and sensitivity and specificity equal to either 99%, 98%, 97%, 95%, 90%, or 80%.

 #let import_rate = $(1.06*μ*R_0)/(√(N))$